ma787/part-ii-project/chamelon_notes/lib-tag.ml.md

 - `it doesn't really need to be tags, it could be any 4-byte cstruct`
 - Takes a 32-bit struct 'into' and splits it into four 8-bit regions
 - XORs the 8-bit int stored in each region of 'into' with the 8-bit int stored in the corresponding region of the cstruct 'arg'
-- The result of each xor is stored in the corresponding region of 'into'
+- The result of each XOR is stored in the corresponding region of 'into'
 ### delete id
 - int -> t
 - Creates a SPLICE tag with length 0 and the given id